Buy Nothing. Give Freely. Share Creatively.

 Why the Buy Nothing Project?
 The Buy Nothing Project is brought to you by two friends who have worked hard to address the first of the three infamous “Rs,” Reducing, Reusing, and Recycling.
 Rebecca and Liesl want to address the “Reduce” part of the equation, as well as the lesser-known Rs, “Refuse” and “Rethink.”
 Participating in a local Buy Nothing Project group allows individuals and communities to reduce their own dependence on single-use and virgin materials by extending the life of existing items through gifting and sharing between group members.
 Rethinking consumption and refusing to buy new in favor of asking for an item from a neighbor may make an impact on the amount of goods manufactured in the first place, which in turn may put a dent in the overproduction of unnecessary goods that end up in our landfills, watersheds, and our seas.
 It most certainly creates connections between people who see each other in real life, not just online, leading to more robust communities that are better prepared to tackle both hard times and good by giving freely.
 The Buy Nothing Project groups are diverting more materials from our landfills and oceans than we can possibly quantify as hundreds of items are re-homed each day.

-The Buy Nothing Project website, and our nearly 30,000 “likes” on our Facebook Page, along with the person-to-person communities we have in 1300 Facebook groups means we have enough sway to bring about significant social change.
+The Buy Nothing Project website, and our nearly 45,000 followers on our Facebook Page, along with the person-to-person communities we have in nearly 1900 Facebook groups means we have enough sway to bring about significant social change.

 We are a completely grass-roots volunteer-driven project with no funding to run this movement.
 Our reach relies entirely on the goodwill and generosity of our members, their time, their expertise, and talents.
+Our volunteers include Local Admins, our Development Team, Regional Admins, and our Global Admin team, totaling nearly 3000 volunteers around the world.
 We thank all of you for making this collaborative project what it is.

 Want to know more?